 Emma has seen many changes during her teaching career and was apprehensive about what life would be like working for the Trust.
 “Having taught at Brunts, a mainstream secondary, for so long, I was sceptical when we became a Trust with the addition of a special and primary school.” said Emma.
 “But I was very wrong.
 This has provided tremendous opportunities for staff to develop themselves and to extend their understanding of the way children learn within their subject areas.
 At Evolve, staff are encouraged to move out of their comfort zone and to keep learning, to challenge, take risks and innovate.”

 Radiating throughout the heart of Evolve is the mission to ensure that all children are given the opportunity to, “believe in themselves, achieve their potential and develop the skills needed to succeed and enjoy life.”
 As Emma describes, “it is this unfaltering resolve that ensures we continually keep ourselves in a position to do the best thing for the children within our community.”

 Craig joined the Evolve Trust in September 2018 as an NQT of Drama.
-Craig is now entering his third year of teaching with The Evolve Trust and has never felt more at home.
+Craig is now entering his fourth year of teaching with The Evolve Trust and has never felt more at home.
 “The Evolve Trust is a great way to develop your practice through research, opportunities and a support network that encourages you to stretch yourself to the highest of standards.”

 Craig was nervous about joining a new school for his NQT year but this was soon remedied.
 He explains that “The NQT development pathway is very thorough and supportive and allows you to focus on your own practice through many different lenses.
 The programme capitalises on the strengths of existing members of staff who run sessions depending on their strengths.”